maximumpeaches/Interview/src/com/company/leetcode/readme.md

 - 399 on/after Sept 21
 - 239 on/after Sept 21.
 Shoot for O(n) time complexity
 - p122 - review after/on Sept 21
-- 735 on/after Sept 25 great problem to practice
 - 252 on/after Sept 23 - try it to practice Java API
 - 489 on/after Sept 23
 - 729 on/after October 1st - good to practice implementation